xanderstevenson/mistral-4-cisco/README.md

 ## **Use Case**

 *   *Proactive Network Monitoring*: Regularly collect and analyze device data to identify potential problems before they impact the network.
-*   Configuration Auditing: Ensure that devices are configured according to organizational standards and security best practices.
+*   *Configuration Auditing*: Ensure that devices are configured according to organizational standards and security best practices.
-*   Troubleshooting: Quickly gather and analyze relevant data from multiple devices to diagnose network issues.
+*   *Troubleshooting*: Quickly gather and analyze relevant data from multiple devices to diagnose network issues.
-*   Security Analysis: Identify potential security vulnerabilities or misconfigurations.
+*   *Security Analysis*: Identify potential security vulnerabilities or misconfigurations.
-*   Inventory and Documentation: Automatically generate summaries of device configurations for documentation purposes.
+*   *Inventory and Documentation*: Automatically generate summaries of device configurations for documentation purposes.

 ## **Prerequisites**

 Before you begin, ensure you have the following:

-*   Cisco Network Devices: Access to Cisco network devices (e.g., Nexus switches, IOS-XE routers) with SSH enabled.
+*   *Cisco Network Devices*: Access to Cisco network devices (e.g., Nexus switches, IOS-XE routers) with SSH enabled.
-*   Mistral AI Account and API Key: A Mistral AI account and a valid API key.
+*   *Mistral AI Account and API Key*: A Mistral AI account and a valid API key.
 You can sign up at [Mistral AI](https://mistral.ai/).
-*   Python Environment: A Python 3.9+ environment with the necessary libraries installed.
+*   *Python Environment*: A Python 3.9+ environment with the necessary libraries installed.
-*   SSH Credentials: Valid SSH credentials (username and password) for accessing the Cisco devices.
+*   *SSH Credentials*: Valid SSH credentials (username and password) for accessing the Cisco devices.
-*   Source of Truth YAML File: A YAML file (e.g., `source_of_truth/devices.yaml`) containing a list of devices with their connection details and device types.
+*   *Source of Truth YAML File*: A YAML file (e.g., `source_of_truth/devices.yaml`) containing a list of devices with their connection details and device types.

 ## **Set Up**

 **Step 1: Obtain a Mistral AI API Key**

-1. Create a Mistral AI Account: Go to [Mistral AI](https://mistral.ai/) and sign up for an account.
+1.  *Create a Mistral AI Account*: Go to [Mistral AI](https://mistral.ai/) and sign up for an account.
 Set up Multi-Factor Authentication (MFA) for enhanced security.
-2. Generate an API Key: Navigate to the Mistral Console.
+2.  *Generate an API Key*: Navigate to the Mistral Console.
 Go to API Keys and click "Create New Key".
 Copy the generated API key.

 **Step 2: Create a Python Virtual Environment**

-It is highly recommended to use a virtual environment to manage project dependencies.
+It is **highly recommended** to use a virtual environment to manage project dependencies.

 1. Create a Virtual Environment: